phil-harmoniq/ConsoleColors/README.md

 ## Usage

 Use string formatting/interpolation while calling `Printer.Write()` or `Printer.WriteLine()` to print with colors!
-Color properties are stored in the `Clr` class and formatting properties in the `Frmt` class.
+Color properties are stored in the `Clr` class , formatting properties are in the `Frmt` class, and background color properties are in the `Bkgrd` class.
 To reset all color/formatting changes, use the `Reset.Code` property or call the `Reset.All()` class method.

 [Get this library off of Nuget!](https://www.nuget.org/packages/ConsoleColors)